Scott Saunders Space Adventure

-The Scott Saunders Space Adventure series are a series of young adult science-fiction novels written by amateur astronomer Patrick Moore.
+The Scott Saunders Space Adventure series are a series of young adult science-fiction novels written by Sir Patrick Moore (1923–2012), English amateur astronomer, TV and radio presenter, and science writer.

-As its title indicates the series depicts the adventures and trials of young astronaut Scott Saunders.
+As the book series' title indicates, the books chronicle the adventures and trials of young British astronaut Scott Saunders.
 The series consist of six books published from 1977 to 1980.